Last updated: January 8, 2025

 1. Expectations for Behavior: Abide by Wheaton's Law.
 For details, see the BGSU Codes of Conduct.

 2. Expectations for Learning: This is a 2-part, nine-month-long course divided into two semesters for administrative convenience.
 At the end of it, you'll be able to read the Latin language.
 That's the target, and you will hit it if you persist.
-Along the way we'll get practice in speaking, listening, even writing Latin.
+Along the way we'll get practice in speaking, listening, maybe even writing Latin.
 But the ultimate goal is to be able to read Latin.

 Sidebar: Why read Latin?
 It will improve your grasp of English vocabulary and grammar.
 It will enable you to travel through time and speak to some of the greatest minds in history in their own language.
 It will enable you to read people's Latin tattoos and spot the mistakes.